 In May 2006, I was 48 and busy living life to the fullest.
 I was working, enjoying life with my bride, Kim, and spending my spare time woodworking, fishing, deer hunting, doing yard work and fundraising.
 I knew something wasn’t right, though, when I started to pass blood in my stool.
 I went directly to Kim and told her.
 As a registered nurse, she immediately went into action and started making phone calls to the appropriate medical agencies.
 This led to me to urgent care.
 I then had a colonoscopy and was diagnosed with colon cancer.

-Kim and I agreed I needed more than the standard chemo plan after my surgery.
+Kim and I felt that I needed more than the standard chemotherapy plan after my surgery.
 I needed advanced options and doctors who would be on top of my care.
 I spoke with a coworker who was going through cancer treatment at Cancer Treatment Centers of America® (CTCA) at Midwestern Regional Medical Center in Zion, Illinois, about an hour away from my home in Wind Lake, Wisconsin.
 She recommended CTCA®.
-My brother-in-law called CTCA for information, and we decided it was worth looking into.
+My brother-in-law called the hospital for information, and we decided it was worth looking into.
 Within a matter of days, I set out to get a second opinion at CTCA.

-My medical oncologist broke down each appointment’s message so Kim and I could understand what he was telling us.
+My medical oncologist broke down my diagnosis and treatment plan so Kim and I could understand what he was telling us.
 We felt like the more information we received about my cancer and treatment, the more comfortable we were while I was going through treatment.
 But it wasn’t easy.
 And certainly, the hardest part of going through treatment was the fear of the unknown.
 I began an aggressive chemotherapy regimen of cisplatin and leucovorin.
 I received Zofran® to prevent nausea.
-Every three weeks, I’d start a new cycle of chemo.
+Every three weeks, I’d start a new cycle of chemotherapy.
 I had 15, five-day chemo treatments.
 I also received three intra-arterial chemo treatments (mitomycin) directly to my liver.

 By August 2006, I was able to get back to work part-time.
-After seven to eight months of chemo, I moved back to a full-time schedule.
-What kept me going through it all was a positive attitude and outstanding support from my bride, family, friends and coworkers.
+After seven to eight months of chemotherapy, I moved back to a full-time schedule.
+What kept me going through it all was a positive attitude and outstanding support from my bride, family, friends and co-workers.

 I remember a conversation I had with my medical oncologist in the first year I was going through treatment at CTCA.
 I told him, “I'm not going to make it to deer camp this year.”
 I was bummed.
 But he assured me I was well on my way to getting better.
 He said, "You'll be at deer camp next year."
 The next November, I went up to deer camp and harvested the biggest deer of my life.

-The nurses in the Infusion Center were wonderful and helped me through 78 chemo treatments.
+The nurses in the Infusion Center were wonderful and helped me through all my chemotherapy treatments.
 There wasn't a day when they didn't have a smile, a hug or a joke for me.
-I often refer to them as my infusion angels!
+I often refer to them as my infusion angels.

 During my treatment, my quality of life was fair.
-Because I received a comprehensive treatment plan, I received therapies that helped me stay strong and manage some of the side effects of the chemo.
-For example, my naturopathic provider recommended ginger root to help me with my stomach aches after I received chemo.
+Because I received a comprehensive treatment plan, I received therapies that helped me stay strong and manage some of the side effects of the chemotherapy.
+For example, my naturopathic oncology provider recommended ginger root to help me with my stomachaches after I received chemotherapy.
 Also, my dietitian helped me prevent weight loss through ongoing nutritional support.

 Kim and I found the Mother Standard® of care at CTCA to be comforting, and also the fact that all of us at CTCA were either cancer patients or caregivers.
 We were all in the same boat and there for each other.

-In August 2007, after 15 months, 78 chemotherapy treatments, countless CT and PET scans, enough blood work to last a lifetime, three inpatient stays, having my lungs drained, several blood transfusions, and hundreds, if not a few thousand hours spent at CTCA, my medical oncologist and his nurse told us I had completed my treatment.
-My medical oncologist teased me and said, “Go home, you’re boring.”
-Today, I return to CTCA for checkups every six months.
+In August 2007, after 15 months, 78 chemotherapy treatments, countless CT and PET scans, enough blood work to last a lifetime, three inpatient stays, having my lungs drained, several blood transfusions, and hundreds, if not a few thousand, hours spent at CTCA, my medical oncologist and his nurse told us I had completed my treatment.
+Today, I return to CTCA for checkups annually.